 Babies and Blankets Home Visit

-ECFE offers a series of home visits to families who have children younger than three years who are looking for extra parenting support.
+ECFE offers a series of home visits to families who have children younger than five years who are looking for extra parenting support.
 Contact Mary Jo Arndt (507.664.3752) for more information.

 Newborn Baby Talk

 Bridges to Kindergarten

 Bridges to Kindergarten is a three week summer program at each of the elementary school sites providing a boost of instruction in readiness skills such as listening, working in groups, orientation to classroom routines/procedures as well as academic activities focused on literacy and math.
 Weekly parent sessions provide information on how parents can support their child’s learning at home and also help connect families to school and community resources.
 Our goal is to provide activities in a kindergarten-like classroom to better prepare students for the start of their kindergarten school year.

 Early Childhood Family Education (ECFE)